Keratoconus Disorder – By: Dr. Rosmary Sanchez, O.D.

 There is active research, especially in the United States, to shorten the length of the procedure and to avoid the removal of the corneal epithelium.
 They include doing modifications of the vehicle of the riboflavin solution to increase epithelial permeability at a shorter time.
 Also, they have reported similar results obtained with either epithelium on or off techniques.

-Implantation of phakic intraocular lens can potentially improve vision without the need of corneal surgery.
-The requirements to do this procedure are showing stability of the condition as well as having significantly high myopia and astigmatism.
+Implantation of a phakic intraocular lens can potentially improve vision without the need for corneal surgery.
+The requirements to do this procedure are showing the stability of the condition as well as having significantly high myopia and astigmatism.

 Topography-guided conductive keratoplasty regularizes the cornea with a limited ablation using Excimer laser, improving the quality of vision and the possibility of better visual correction.
-The procedures uses custom corneal topographies for guidance of treatment that is designed to normalize the anterior surface of the cornea only with a very small ablation treatment of less than 50 microns.
-The technology to accomplish this technique has not been approved in the United States; however, a phase III trial in under way.
+The procedures use custom corneal topographies for the guidance of treatment that is designed to normalize the anterior surface of the cornea only with a very small ablation treatment of fewer than 50 microns.
+The technology to accomplish this technique has not been approved in the United States; however, a phase III trial is underway.